 Let's say you have a web server that produces HTTPS web pages, such as https://www.example.com.
-When a client submits a request to get a web page from your web server, a keystore on the web server can be used to encrypt the packets being exchanged between the client and the server.
-The keystore contains both the public certificate and the private key.
-A keystore is a file such as foo.p12.
+When a client submits a request to get a web page from your web server, a public certificate and it's corresponding private key in a keystore on the web server can be used for the SSL handshake and to then encrypt the packets being exchanged between the client and the web server.
+A keystore is a file such as foo.p12 or bar.jceks.

-On the other hand, let's say you know you are going to be requesting a resource from a server often over a secured channel, such as HTTPS.
-Instead of going through the negotiation process to have the server provide you with the public certificate, you could store the servers public certificate in a truststore.
+Let's say you know you are going to be requesting a resource from a server often over a secured channel, such as HTTPS.
+Instead of going through the SSL handshake negotiation process to have the server provide you with the public certificate from the servers keystore, you could store the servers public certificate in a truststore.
 Then, when you need to request a resource from the server, you will already have the certificate, so that you can present the certificate to the server and get on with the request.
 A truststore is a file, such as trust.p12.

 ~]# keytool -list -v -storetype PKCS12 -storepass changeit -keystore /path/to/key.p12 . . .
 Alias: default